roadsidemultimedia/Docs/support-troubleshooting/parse-error.md

 As you can see above, the `font-size: 14px` has no semi-colon `;` that is required to separate each decalaration.
 To resolve this example issue, simply locate the CSS in your custom code and add the semi-colon, save the changes and refresh, the parse error should now be resolved.

 You can check to see if your code is valid by using the following [tool](http://jigsaw.w3.org/css-validator/#validate_by_input).
+Please be aware, this validator is for CSS and is not compatible with LESS CSS.